 Note: You may face restrictions of 100ml for products like baby lotion or nappy cream (carried in a clear bag).

-As a rule you may take as much baby foods as you need for the flight although you should be prepared for delays for longer customs checks.
+As a rule you may take as much baby foods as you need for the flight.
+Even so, you might prepare for some delays due to longer customs checks.

 You may also need to verify the liquids by tasting them yourself so you might need to open sealed cartons and jars.
-The foods will usually be confiscated if you refuse to taste them.
+The foods will usually end up as airport confiscated items if you refuse to taste them.

-You can normally buy baby food and milk after you get through security.
-Stock on the shelves are pre-screened so you will not have to verify these yourself.
+Often, you can buy baby food and milk after you get through security.
+The stock on the shelves are pre-screened so you will not have to verify these yourself.

-Some airports operate a reserve-and-collect service for formula milk so you can book your chosen brand of formula with your airline and collect it at the departure lounge.
+Note: Some airports operate a reserve-and-collect service for formula milk.
+So, you can book your chosen brand of formula with your airline and collect it at the departure lounge.